-(This is the fifth installment in a series over the next few months that will look at the marijuana markets in each of Canada’s provinces and territories.
+(This is the fifth installment in a series that looks at the marijuana markets in each of Canada’s provinces and territories.
 Other installments: Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland, Ontario, Prince Edward Island, Quebec and Saskatchewan.)

 Nova Scotia may be off-limits for retail marijuana entrepreneurs, but dig a little deeper and a picture emerges of a potential hotbed for other cannabis business opportunities.

 The province boasts tax credits that greatly benefit new businesses.

 It also has affordable real estate and an abundant, highly educated workforce.

 The province’s three existing licensed cannabis producers also could benefit, as might a new crop of smaller growers and MJ oil manufacturers.